Walker Buehler: 2024

 After missing all of the 2023 season, Buehler signed a one-year, $8.025 million contract for 2024 in his final year of arbitration, matching his salary from the previous season.
 Buehler was activated from the injured list on May 6 and made his first start in almost two years.

 In the weeks after returning from his injury, Buehler struggled and recorded a 5.84 ERA in 37 innings pitched.
 After a rough outing on June 18 in which he surrendered seven earned runs in four innings to the Colorado Rockies, Buehler returned to the injured list with a hip injury.
-Concerned about his performance, Buehler left the team to work out by himself at a private sports facility in Florida before rejoining Oklahoma City for another rehab stint, with mixed results.
+Concerned about his performance, Buehler left the team to work out by himself at a private sports facility in Florida before rejoining their AAA affiliate in Oklahoma City for another rehab stint, with mixed results.
 The Dodgers activated him on August 14 for his first major league start in almost two months, and he again struggled, leading him to say that he was not meeting his standard of performance.
 He remained in the Dodgers rotation the rest of the season due to the remaining starters being mainly injured, making 16 starts and finishing with a 1–6 record and 5.38 ERA.

-Buehler made his first postseason start since 2021 in Game 3 of the NLDS, allowing six runs on seven hits in five innings.
-He did a better job in his next start, Game 3 of the NLCS, when he struck out six in four scoreless innings.
+Buehler made his first postseason start since 2021 in Game 3 of the NLDS against the Padres, allowing six runs on seven hits in five innings.
+He did a better job in his next start, Game 3 of the NLCS against the New York Mets, when he struck out six in four scoreless innings.
 In Game 3 of the World Series, he struck out five while only allowing two hits in five scoreless innings, picking up the win.
-In Game 5, Buehler pitched the ninth inning on only one day of rest, inducing a groundout and then striking out the final two batters of the game to pick up his first career Major League save as the Dodgers clinched the World Series championship for the eighth time.
+In Game 5, Buehler pitched the ninth inning on only one day of rest, inducing a groundout and then striking out the final two batters of the game to pick up his first career Major League save as the Dodgers clinched the World Series championship for the eighth time, defeating the Yankees.